 - If you send a cover letter, please also include your resume.

 3. A staff member will review your document(s) and respond with comments and suggestions within 3-4 business days.

 In order to use services and resources offered by A&S Career Development, students must be currently matriculated and enrolled in courses at the College of Arts & Sciences.

-- Students are limited to ONE appointment per day and no more than ONE appointment per week unless otherwise approved by one of our counselors.
+- Students are limited to ONE appointment per day and no more than TWO appointment per week unless otherwise approved by one of our counselors.
 Any appointments in excess of this policy are subject to cancellation.